rage/java-programming/data/part-1/4-variables.md

 <!-- Totuusarvotyyppiset muuttujat voivat saada arvokseen vain `true` eli totta tai `false` eli epätotta.
 Kun merkkijonoa muunnetaan totuusarvotyyppiseksi, merkkijonon tulee olla "true" mikäli totuusarvon arvoksi halutaan `true`.
 Kirjoitusasulla ei ole väliä, eli myös "TRue" muuttuu totuusarvoksi `true`.
 Muut merkkijonot muuntuvat totuusarvoksi `false`. -->

 Boolean variables can either have the value `true` or `false`.
-When converting a string to a boolean, the string text must be "true" if we want the boolean value to be `true`.
-The case is insensitive here - i.e., "TRue" also coerces to the boolean value of `true`.
-All other strings coerce to `false`.
+When converting a string to a boolean, the string must be "true" if we want the boolean value to be `true`.
+The case is insensitive here: both "true" and "TRue" turn into the boolean value of `true`.
+All other strings turn into the boolean `false`.
 <!--
 ```java
 import java.util.Scanner;